-

 (RBNZ) Higher interest rates generally lead to higher returns on investments denominated in NZD.
 This tends to attract foreign capital into NZD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of NZD is Weak Bullish and for the JPY is Moderate Bullish.
+Based on the economic and macro fundamental data, The Fundamental Bias of NZD is -- Neutral and for the JPY is -- Neutral.

-Our Ziwox A, mid-term Fundamental Score for NZD is 4. and Fundamental Score for JPY is -3.
-So, base on the Fundamental Score, we predict mid-term upside price movement.
+Our Ziwox A, mid-term Fundamental Score for NZD is -3. and Fundamental Score for JPY is 9.
+So, base on the Fundamental Score, we predict mid-term downside price movement.

 Market Overview & Performance